threefoldfoundation/info_sdk/src/6_develop/code/container/code_container.md

 zos = j.sals.zos

 # Add data to method to what to deploy.
 Example is code server
-zos.container.create(node_id='CrgLXq3w2Pavr7XrVA7HweH6LJvLWnKPwUbttcNNgJX7', # one of the node_id that is part of the network
+container = zos.container.create(node_id='CrgLXq3w2Pavr7XrVA7HweH6LJvLWnKPwUbttcNNgJX7', # one of the node_id that is part of the network
                     network_name=u_networkname, # this assume this network is already provisioned on the node ip_address='172.20.30.11', # part of ip_range you reserved for your network xxx.xxx.1.10 flist='https://hub.grid.tf/weynandkuijpers.3Bot/codercom-code-server-latest.flist', # flist of the container you want to install